Nishant1O1/Online-Sales-Dashboard/README.md

 - The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
 - Most of the buyer do transactions in Cash.
 - The maximum number of products customer orders from Madhav store is clothing on an average 60% of sales in each quarter.
+- The client can easily view all quarter's data on this dashboard.